Hong Kong Work Visa Rejection Reasons?

-If an application for a case Reconsideration has played itself out without an original refusal having been overturned, where does that leave you in the appeal process?
+If an application for a case Reconsideration has played itself out without the Hong Kong work visa rejection reasons being overturned, where does that leave you in the appeal process?

 Until 1999, section 53 of the Immigration Ordinance was widely used as a means of final appeal for a large number of refused visa applicants as the mechanism allowed the applicant to remain in Hong Kong as a visitor pending the final review process which often took 12-24 months.